top of page

 W

 Two-room frame building built in 1908.
-MI One-Room School Database.
+MI One-room schools.
 Britton

 Alger